Day 1: Trek to Sine Camp (2,596m)

 Pass through boggy alpine moorlands filled with giant lobelias and everlasting flowers.
 Ascend into the wide Namusangi Valley, reaching Bugata Camp near alpine lakes.

 During the rainy season, the path to Bugata Camp becomes very marshy, but if you are competent enough, you can negotiate among the tussocks to make the journey simpler.
-Ascending a difficult part to the Namusangi Valley (3,840 meters), you’ll discover vertical waterfalls and, looking back, stunning views of the Mutinda Peaks.
+Ascending a difficult part of the Namusangi Valley (3,840 m), you’ll discover vertical waterfalls and, looking back, stunning views of the Mutinda Peaks.
 You’ll pass through tussock grass, everlasting flowers, and a plethora of giant lobelias as you make your way over the Mutinda Valley.
 The trail steadily ascends to Bugata Camp at 4,100 meters across the broad Namusangi Valley, which features various inclines and declines.

 Distance: ~8.6 km